Geometry of Associated Quantum Vector Bundles and the Quantum Gauge Group: Preparatory Material

-We say that the representation is finite--dimensional if $\dim_{\C}(V)< |\N|$. $\alpha$ usually receives the name of {\it (right) coaction} or {\it (right) corepresentation} of $\G$ on $V$.
-It is worth mentioning that in the general theory (\cite{woro1}), Equation (\ref{2.f1}) is not necessary.
+We say that the corepresentation is {\it finite--dimensional} if $\dim_{\C}(V)< |\N|$.
+The map $\delta^V$ is often referred to as \emph{(right) coaction} of $\G$ on $V$.
+It is worth mentioning that in the general theory (\cite{woro1}), the first part of equation (\ref{2.f1}) is not necessary.